Subcritical annulus crossing in spatial random graphs: Proofs

 for sufficiently large \(r\).
-Taking the logarithms on both sides, using our assumption on \(I^{(3)}\) as well as \(\P_1(\mathcal{A})>1/2\) for large \(r\) yields the desired result and thus finishes the proof of Part~(i).
+By taking the logarithms on both sides, using our assumption on \(I^{(3)}\), as well as \(\P_1(\mathcal{A})>1/2\) for large \(r\), we obtain the desired result.
+This finishes the proof of Part~(i).